 But Delta makes it a bit easier than most by offering ways for both Delta Medallion status members and travelers with no status at all to move up to the front of the cabin on their next flight.
 We’ll break down how you can improve your chances of a Delta upgrade on your next flight.

-Just make sure to check out how Delta determines the Medallion upgrade order to see how these upgrades are actually processed.
+Oh, and be sure to check out how Delta determines the Medallion upgrade order to see how these upgrades are actually processed.

 Earn Medallion Status